Why Does Your Cat Like Sleeping on Your Head?

 Your adorable kitty is able to show that she cares about you in a variety of ways, and the more you get to know your pet, the easier it will be to spot those signs of affection.
 For example, some cats prefer spending time purring in their owner’s lap, while others make it a point to be near their owners as often as possible, even if it means just being in the same room together.

 When your kitty rubs her face on you, responds when you call her, meows at you to get your attention, or interacts with you in ways that prove she likes being around you, you probably feel pretty special, right?
 Well, in the case of your cat wanting to share your pillow at night, it might be her way of showing love.
+Being under the blankets near your leg just won’t be as affectionate or loving to your cat as being directly near your face.

 Perhaps your cat isn’t merely using you to stay warm while she sleeps.
 Maybe she chooses to sleep near your head because she wants to be close to you.
 So the next time your cat snuggles up over your head, starts grooming your hair, and places a paw on your face, try not to get agitated, as this could just be her way of telling you that she loves you.
 Aww!